UplandJacob/Upland-HA-Addons/mc-all-platform-velocity/DOCS.md

-# Configuring Velocity All-Platform Proxy
+# Configuring Minecraft All-Platform Velocity Proxy

 From <https://docs.papermc.io/velocity/configuration> but modifies for this addon: